 It’s time to kick the past to the curb and plan for the upcoming year!

-I am constantly encountering successful people that are intentional about goal planning and casting vision over their years.
+I have constantly encountered successful people who are intentional about goal planning and casting vision over the years.
 When we cast vision and pursue that vision we will see results.

 When she had kids at home, her husband would intentionally send her out and take care of the kids while she hunkered down in a hotel lobby to think and organize and cast vision.
 I find that not only remarkable but inspiring.